dlittle-source/Deployed-LAMP-Stack-on-AWS/README.md

 11. **Application Load Balancer (ALB):**
     - Utilized an Application Load Balancer and a target group for evenly distributing web traffic to the Auto Scaling Group of EC2 instances across multiple Availability Zones.

+12. **Certificate Manager:**
-14. Secured application communication using a Certificate Manager.
+    - Secured application communication using a Certificate Manager.

+13. **Simple Notification Service (SNS):**
-15. Configured SNS to alert about activities within the Auto Scaling Group.
+    - Configured SNS to alert about activities within the Auto Scaling Group.

+14. **Route 53:**
-16. Registered the domain name and set up a DNS record using Route 53.
+    - Registered the domain name and set up a DNS record using Route 53.

+15. **Amazon S3:**
-17. Created an S3 Bucket to store files.
+    - Created an S3 Bucket to store files.

+16. **SQL Workbench:**
-18. Utilized SQL Workbench to import data into the MySQL database.
+    - Utilized SQL Workbench to import data into the RDS MySQL database.

 **Repository:** The project reference diagram and deployment steps are available in the GitHub repository.
 Please take a look at the repository for detailed instructions on deploying the LAMP Stack website on AWS infrastructure.